franzbu/EnhancedSpaces.spoon/README.md

 ### Restart

-- If you restart Mellon, the windows on the current mSpace remain the way they were before the restart, while the windows that were placed on other mSpaces will be moved to the current mSpace.
+- If you restart SpaceHammer, the windows on the current mSpace remain the way they were before the restart, while the windows that were placed on other mSpaces will be moved to the current mSpace.

-This also means that if at some point you want to stop using Mellon, either move all windows to the current mSpace first, or simply restart Mellon one more time.
+This also means that if at some point you want to stop using SpaceHammer, either move all windows to the current mSpace first, or simply restart SpaceHammer one more time.

-As an optical experimental feature, Mellon can automatically backup and restore mSpaces and their windows; more in the section 'Backup and Restore of mSpaces' below.
+As an optical experimental feature, SpaceHammer can automatically backup and restore mSpaces and their windows; more in the section 'Backup and Restore of mSpaces' below.

 ## Experimental

 ### Backup and Restore of mSpaces

 mSpaces with their windows can be automatically backed up and restored.
-Only the windows open at the time Mellon starts will be restored.
+Only the windows open at the time SpaceHammer starts will be restored.

 ```lua
   ...